Ion Storm: Dominion: Storm Over Gift 3

-The company's first attempt was Todd Porter's real-time strategy Dominion: Storm Over Gift 3.
+The company's first attempt at game development was Todd Porter's real-time strategy Dominion: Storm Over Gift 3.
 Dominion was already partially completed by Todd Porter's previous employer, 7th Level, and was expected to take $50,000 and three months to complete.
-Instead, development continued for over a year costing hundreds of thousands.
+Instead, development continued for over a year, and cost over $100,000.
 When it was finally released in 1998 it received poor ratings and equally poor sales.

 Daikatana

 John Romero's Daikatana was meant to be finished within seven months of the founding of Ion Storm and was to use the Quake engine.
 From very early on in the game's development, Daikatana was advertised as the brainchild of John Romero, a man famous for his work at id Software in the development of Wolfenstein 3D, Doom and Quake.
 Time magazine gave Romero and Daikatana glowing coverage, saying "Everything that game designer John Romero touches turns to gore and gold."
 During that time, in April 1999, publisher Eidos Interactive acquired a 51% stake in the company, in exchange for advances to the developers.
 An early advertisement for Daikatana, created by marketer Mike Wilson and approved by Romero, was a red poster with large black lettering proclaiming "John Romero's about to make you his bitch", a reference to Romero's infamous trash talk during gaming.
 Nothing else was featured on this poster but a small tag-line reading "Suck It Down", an Ion Storm logo and an Eidos logo.
 However, already behind schedule, the decision was made to port the entire game to the Quake II engine, six months into development.
 Daikatana was ultimately released three years late in Spring 2000, after its promised launch date of Christmas 1997.
 The game was released to middling critical reviews, and an aggressive advertising campaign in 1997 touting Romero's name as the reason to buy the game backfired as fans grew angry over delays.

-After the game's release, co-founders Romero and Hall along with level designer (and Romero's girlfriend at the time) Stevie Case left the company in 2001 to form Monkeystone Games, a game company that produced mobile games.
+After the release of Daikatana, co-founders Romero and Hall, along with level designer Stevie Case, left the company in 2001 to form Monkeystone Games, a company that produced mobile games.